zephyrproject-rtos/zephyr/doc/collaboration/code/gerrit.rst

 contains a reference to the final branch where the code should reside, once accepted.

-For the |project|, the special branch is called :literal:`refs/for/master` .
+For the Zephyr Project, the special branch is called :literal:`refs/for/master` .

 1. Push the current local development branch to the gerrit server, type: